SHI-Labs/Cross-Scale-Non-Local-Attention/README.md

 1. (optional) Download pretrained models for our paper.

-    All the models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1C--KFcfAsvLM4K0J6td4TqNeiaGsTXd_?usp=sharing)
+    All the models and visual results can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1C--KFcfAsvLM4K0J6td4TqNeiaGsTXd_?usp=sharing)

 2. Cd to 'src', run the following script to train models.